-The Friends of the Dartmouth College Library cordially invite you to an event focused on two distinct but related projects undertaken by the Library.
-The first half of the event, from 2:30-3:30 PM, will feature SpeakOut, an oral history project that documents the history of Dartmouth’s LGBTQIA+ community.
-The second half, from 3:45-4:45 PM, will feature the Historical Accountability Student Research Fellowship, which seeks to shine light on issues of diversity and inclusion from Dartmouth’s past.
+Presentations on SpeakOut, an oral history project that documents the history of Dartmouth’s LGBTQIA+ community and the Historical Accountability Student Research Fellowship, which seeks to shine light on issues of diversity and inclusion from Dartmouth’s past.
+October 10, 2019

 Daniel Kelm and Poetic Science: A Life in Science and Art, Public Talk & Reception